-The rich amount of magnesium, fiber and potassium makes cucumbers useful in maintaining the right blood pressure.
+The rich amount of magnesium, fiber and potassium makes cucumbers helpful in maintaining the right blood pressure.

 Stronger Bones, Nails and Teeth

-Cucumber contains ascorbic acid and caffeic acid, both of which help strengthen body’s ligaments, cartilage, tendons and bones.
-The vegetable also contains silica in it, which helps in the formation of connective tissue, strengthen weakened bones.
+Cucumber contains ascorbic acid and caffeic acid, both of which help strengthen the body’s ligaments, cartilage, tendons and bones.
+The vegetable also contains silica in it, which helps in the formation of connective tissue and strengthens weakened bones.